babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

 > **Notice:** On some Cosmos SDK chains, adding a new module
 > (or upgrading the binary to include it) may require a governance proposal.

+### 4.3 Establish IBC Connection with Babylon

+> **Critical:** An **ICS20 transfer channel** must be established before
+> deploying BSN contracts.
+> The Babylon contract requires the channel ID during instantiation.

+This step involves setting up an IBC relayer to create the necessary communication between Cosmos BSN chain and Babylon Genesis.
+The process includes:

+- **IBC Client Creation** — Establish light clients for both chains
+- **IBC Connection** — Create the connection between the chains
+- **ICS20 Transfer Channel** — Required for token transfers and contract instantiation
+- **Consumer ID Extraction** — Save the IBC client ID for BSN registration

+For detailed setup instructions, see the [IBC Connection Setup Guide](./ibc-connection-guide.md).

+> **Important:** Save the **IBC client ID** from this step, it will
+> be used for BSN consumer registration.